maximilianh/crisporWebsite/README.md

 don't have dependencies.

 You can run crispor on the command line, or install it under an Apache webserver locally.
-We also provide a virtual machine so you don't have to install anything yourself.
+We provide a docker image, so you don't have to install anything, see [the 'docker' subdirectory](docker/)

 Note that usage is free only for academic or non-profit organisations, for commercial use see license.txt.
 Licensing is managed by UCSC IP licensing, they have free demo licenses,